 You’ll want to ask what YOU GET for that commission – what knowledge do you have, what experience, what tools do you use, what marketing will you do, and as many other things as you can think of in order to make sure you have found the right person for the job.

-If the agent cannot properly express his or her complete value proposition, you might also want to question whether or not her or she can properly express the value proposition of your home.
+If an agent cannot properly express his or her complete value proposition, you might also want to question whether or not he or she can properly express the value proposition of your home.